Havana syndrome: Medical care

 The DoD is responsible for providing medical care to patients reporting AHI symptoms.
 In July 2024, the Government Accountability Office (GAO) issued a report that surveyed the DoD's actions in providing medical care to AHI patients.
-The GAO interviewed 65 of the 334 persons that qualified for health care provided by the DoD.
+The GAO interviewed 65 of the 334 people that qualified for health care provided by the DoD.
 Based on the interviews, the GAO found that the AHI patients were often confused by the process to obtain care.
 The GAO made several recommendations to the DoD, with the goal of streamlining the process and improving communications.
 The DoD said it is working on implementing the recommendations, but does not yet have concrete dates when they will be implemented.

 In May 2024, a former CIA employee, who reported AHI symptoms and is now an advocate for other AHI patients, claimed that the CIA required him to participate in the NIH study as a prerequisite to obtaining medical care for his AHI symptoms.
 The CIA denied the allegation.
 The NIH investigated the claim, and discovered no coercion on the part of NIH personnel.
 Since the participant perceived he was coerced by the CIA, the NIH terminated the AHI studies in September 2024, to avoid the appearance of possible violation of medical ethics guidelines.